btmorr/scala-boost/tutorial/session0.md

 ### Intall Scala and sbt

 If you have already installed the Java JDK (preferably version 8), Scala, and sbt, skip down to [Set up a new project](#set-up-a-new-project).
-If not, follow the instructions on [Scala's install page](https://www.scala-lang.org/documentation/getting-started-sbt-track/getting-started-with-scala-and-sbt-in-the-command-line.html)
+If not, follow the instructions on [Scala's install page](https://www.scala-lang.org/documentation/getting-started-sbt-track/getting-started-with-scala-and-sbt-in-the-command-line.html).

+sbt is currently the most common (though definitely not only) build tool used for Scala.
+The most common commands to know are:

+- `sbt compile` - Compiles Scala code into Java bytecode that can be run.
+This will often involve downloading things from the internet, especially the first time you run it.
+- `sbt test` - Runs any tests you have written (also compiles, if you have not done so).
+- `sbt run` - Runs your application.

 ### Set up a new project